DataDog/hiring-engineers/answers.md

 #### Metric Monitor Configuration
 **Steps to configure the monitor:** <br/> Choose **New Monitor** (under Monitors) ---> **Metric** (on the Select a monitor type page) and **Threshold Alert**. <br/>
-For a warning threshold of 500 and alert of 800 (over the last 5 minutes) as well as 'No data' (over 10 minutes), see the settings in the image below.
+For a warning threshold of 500 and alert of 800 (over the last 5 minutes) as well as 'No data' (over 10 minutes), the configuration is shown in the image below.

 #### Metric monitor configuration snapshot